Utah or BYU: Who has more players on NFL active rosters after cutdown day?

 Utah State currently has eight players on active rosters, followed by Weber State at four and Southern Utah at two.
 Among Utah ties, 26 attended a Utah high school.

-There are also six total Utah ties on reserve lists, including four Utes.
+There are also six Utah ties on reserve lists, including four Utes.

 The 51 Utah ties on an initial 53-man roster is up from 48 last season and just below the 53 from two years ago.
 It also maintains an upward trend, after there were 49 in 2020, 45 in 2019 and 38 in 2018.